Let's Talk: Playset Creator

 Let me be clear to those in the community who have been using the markdown format.
 You're going to be okay.
 What you've written is going to translate, and if you've been writing for Advanced, you're going to be 90% there.

-You should expect to see a beta shortly after the 2019.1 release, and we'll even do in-depth diary entries about specific features of the Playset Creator so you can be fully acclimated to it when it lands in your hands.
+We'll even do in-depth diary entries about specific features of the Playset Creator so you can be fully acclimated to it when it lands in your hands.